mrpatblack7/VolMPLS/README.md

 ## Description

-What's happening Mpls? is a volunteer community board where users can post volunteer jobs or search for like minded individuals that may be interested in volunteering for similar service oppourtunities.
+What's happening Mpls? is a volunteer community board where users can post volunteer jobs or search for like minded individuals that may be interested in volunteering for similar service opportunities.

 ## Technology
 * EXPRESS